Are you looking for a comprehensive comparison of Ecom Hunt Vs Dropship Spy? Look no further. I signed up to both, here is my comparison.

 With product research tools, the important factor is not-so-much the price, but rather than return on investment (ROI).
 It is better to spend $500/month on product research that will make you $5million/month in sales.
 Rather than spending $5.00/month on product research and not making any sales at all.

 But for what it’s worth, Ecomhunt and Dropship Spy are both the same price.

 I feel it’s worth mentioned that ecomhunt have had this ‘beta testers’ offer for at least 2 years now… not a great sign of an honest company if you ask me.
-That said, all companies nowadays use deceptive urgency offers to boost sales, so I’ll let this one slide as it seems to be industry-standard nowadays to use fake offers.
+That said, all companies nowadays seem to use deceptive urgency to boost sales, so I’ll let this one slide as it seems to be industry-standard.

 Frequency of products

 Ok, so you’re paying for a steady supply of winning products right?
 Just how many winning products do you actually get?